silabas/Motor_AI_Exercise1/README.md

 # Motor_AI_Exercise1

 Python solution of Motor AI Challenge - Practical Exercise 1.

-The goal of the exercise is to assess skills regarding to acquisition of open source satellite data as well as analyzing and processing vector and raster data.
+The goal of the exercise is to assess skills regarding acquisition of open-source satellite data as well as analyzing and processing vector and raster data.

-The script first downloads a Sentinel-2 image for Berlin region as well as OSM road data.
-S2 image is masked (clipped) with buffered roads that are filtered wrt. to a speed (max. speed >=50)and direction (direction of travel is forward) limit.
+The script first downloads a Sentinel-2 (S2) image for the Berlin region together with OSM road data.
+S2 image is masked (clipped) with buffered roads that are filtered with respect to a speed (max. speed >=50) and direction (direction of travel is forward) limit.

-In the last steps, clipped image is reprojected to EPSG: 25833 and 110 raster tiles with sizes of 512 by 512 is generated from clipped image.
+In the last steps, the clipped image is reprojected to EPSG: 25833, and 110 raster tiles with sizes of 512 by 512 are generated from the clipped image.

 ### Visualization of initial Sentinel-2 image for Berlin region: